sandstorm-io/sandstorm-website/how-it-works.md

 Service-to-service access control in the Sandstorm model requires a different way of thinking about security.

 Traditional access control is based on ambient identity and access control lists (ACLs).
 Each service might have an ACL that specifies which other services are permitted to access it.
 As the granularity of services increases, the difficulty of maintaining ACLs grows, especially when users are non-technical.
-(But meanwhile, with course-grained services, ACLs hardly even provide any protection.
+(But meanwhile, with coarse-grained services, ACLs hardly even provide any protection.
 What services are allowed to access the database that contains everything?
 Well, all of them, of course!)

 Under capability-based security, we take a different approach.
 Instead of maintaining a list of who is allowed to access what, we think of access permissions as an *object* which you *give* to things.
 So when you want to tell grain X to talk to grain Y, you *give* grain X a "capability" to grain Y. Grain X then stores that capability, and whenever it wants to talk to grain Y, it explicitly uses that capability.
 The capability both designates the *identity* of grain Y (e.g. its address) and *permission to access* grain Y.